Affinity Photo: Development

+Release

 Affinity Photo began as a raster graphics editor solely for macOS.
-It was Serif's second macOS app after Affinity Designer and, like that app, was built from the ground up to leverage core native technologies, including Grand Central Dispatch, Core Graphics, OpenGL and Metal 2 hardware acceleration.
+It was Serif’s second macOS app after Affinity Designer and was similarly built from the ground up to leverage core native technologies, including Grand Central Dispatch, Core Graphics, OpenGL and Metal 2 hardware acceleration.

 Serif established an R&D team for Affinity Photo in 2009, headed by lead designer Andy Somerfield.
 A free beta test version was released to the public on 9 February 2015.
 The initial stable release of Affinity Photo, version 1.3.1, launched on the Mac App Store on 9 July 2015 for macOS 10.7 and later.
-In August Version 1.3.5 was released providing numerous bug fixes and improvements.
+In August, version 1.3.5 was released providing numerous bug fixes and improvements.
 Version 1.4, in December 2015, added panorama photo stitching, support for macOS 10.11 El Capitan including six Affinity extensions for Apple Photos, and augmented the languages supported in previous versions (English (US and UK), German, French and Spanish) with Italian, Portuguese (Brazilian), and Japanese.
-Versions 1.4.1 and 1.4.2 in January and June 2016 provided stability and bug fixes, and the app was optimized for macOS 10.12 Sierra with version 1.4.3 in September 2016.
+Versions 1.4.1 and 1.4.2 in January and June 2016 provided stability and bug fixes, and the app was optimised for macOS 10.12 Sierra with version 1.4.3 in September 2016.

 In December, 2016, Serif launched Affinity Photo for Windows and released version 1.5.1 for macOS at the same time, adding a 32-bit RGB editing mode with support for 32-bit file formats and more than 70 new camera RAW file formats, as well as the ability to develop RAW files directly into a 32-bit document.
 It also added support for the new MacBook Pro with Touchbar.

 Affinity Photo for iPad was launched during the keynote at Apple's WWDC in San Jose on 5 June 2017.
-In September 2017, the iPad version was updated for compatibility with Apple's new iOS 11.
-Major updates to Affinity Photo, as well as to Affinity Designer, were released in November 2017.
-Affinity Photo 1.6.6 was optimized for macOS 10.13 High Sierra (and Metal 2 acceleration), better integration with Apple Photos, improved Photoshop Plugins support, and added an option to switch between a dark or light user interface.
+In September 2017, the iPad version was updated for compatibility with Apple’s new iOS 11.
+Major updates to Affinity Photo and Affinity Designer were released in November 2017.
+Affinity Photo 1.6.6 was optimised for macOS 10.13 High Sierra (and Metal 2 acceleration), better integration with Apple Photos, improved Photoshop Plugins support, and added an option to switch between a dark or light user interface.
 Serif discontinued PhotoPlus in 2017.

 In February 2020, version 1.8 added support for Photoshop smart objects in PSD files, and expanded plug-in compatibility, with focus on DxO's Nik Collection of plug-ins.
+Version 1.9 was released in February 2021, containing performance improvements.

+Version 2

+In November 2022, Serif launched the second major version of the Affinity suite.
+For Photo, it included JPEG XL capabilities, live warping, and non-destructive RAW editing.
+However, it received criticism online as some users felt the new feature set was not substantial enough to justify a new purchase.
+This was followed by version 2.1 in May 2023 and version 2.2 in September 2023, adding various UI improvements and support for macOS Sonoma.
+In version 2.4, support for 32-bit HDR PNGs and more camera models was added.